plurai-ai/intellagent/docs/custom_environment.md

 This variable specifies the path to a prompt file.
 The file should be a simple text file (`.txt`) or a markdown file (`.md`) containing the desired prompt.

 **Example of prompt file:**
-For a complete example of a prompt file, see the [airline example system prompt](https://github.com/plurai-ai/chatbot_simulator/blob/main/examples/airline/input/wiki.md).
+For a complete example of a prompt file, see the [airline chat-agent system prompt](https://github.com/plurai-ai/chatbot_simulator/blob/main/examples/airline/input/wiki.md).

 ---